sageserpent-open/NTestCaseBuilder/README.markdown

 This tool examines compiled IL for .NET components and creates a sequence of test cases automatically that cover paths in the IL - it claims to be able to deal with executables written in C#, F# and Visual Basic (and I have successfully tried it on snippets of both C# and F# code).

-As both the test case data combination utility and Pex are in the business of producing sequences of test cases with a view to provoking bug detection in parameterised unit tests, there is obviously considerable overlap between the two.
+As both NTestCaseBuilder and Pex are in the business of producing sequences of test cases with a view to provoking bug detection in parameterised unit tests, there is obviously considerable overlap between the two.

 What differentiates the two are:-

-									Pex										Test Case Data Combination Utility
+									Pex										NTestCaseBuilder
-									---										----------------------------------
+									---										----------------

 			Automatically generates test cases that efficiently
 			pick out branch paths in code.
 Not only effective, but